The call for abstracts for the 2022 meeting is now closed.

 APHA 2022 will be an in-person meeting.
-For general presenter questions, please email email@example.com.
+If your abstract is accepted, you should be available to present in Boston during the dates of the meeting.
+For general presenter questions, please email firstname.lastname@example.org.

 Rules and regulations

 - It is the policy of the American Public Health Association to hold events (meetings, conferences, and professional gatherings) where physical and communication barriers do not exclude people with disabilities from attending and participating.
 Presentations must be accessible to all including closed captioning of videos.

 - Submission of an abstract constitutes a commitment by the presenting author to present their work if the abstract is accepted.

 - You do not have to be a member to submit an abstract.
 However, if your abstract is accepted for presentation, the presenting author MUST become an individual APHA member and MUST register for the Annual Meeting.
 The membership requirement does not apply to APHA Learning Institutes faculty or invited session speakers.
 Discounted individual membership rates are available to employees of Agency/Organization Members.

 - We do not allow co-presenters.
 Due to the limited time available for an individual to present, APHA allows only one presenter (this applies to both oral and poster presentations).
 Only one person will be listed as the presenter in our online program and mobile app.
 The others will be listed as an author.
 If your co-authors are interested in being a part of the session, they can attend and answer questions during the Q&A portion and take questions from audience members after the session is over.
 If your co-author plans to participate they must be registered for the Annual Meeting.